 The town will celebrate this summer a Weekend of Freedom Machines – the 50th Anniversary Celebration of Deere’s Lawn and Garden Tractors.

 You might ask. … Well, I didn’t really see any.
 Brats … yes!
 Cheese … No!

 What I did see was a finely-tuned, wholly American manufacturing plant (1400 employees strong) in action.
 And fighting back a spastic chant of “U.S.A.
 U.S.A….”, by 2012 – John Deere Horicon Works had produced some 9 million products, shipping and selling in all parts of the world.

 After we suited up, our tour started in the 201,000 sf Department 101 – the company’s world class stamping facility.
 We saw bone shaking machines, hi-tech lasers and an almost inconceivable amount of cast and die sets – racks and aisles, one after another – around 4400 sets in total.

 This plant handles needs throughout all of Deere, working some 50,000 tons of steel last year – resulting in 26 million individual pieces.
 This high capacity operation can handle two-ton steel coil stock.
 But it is the stamping method, and their attention to steel chemistry, which allows for Deere’s signature “deep deck” – formed from steel … plates.

-Robotics are used throughout.
-Steel is bought mill direct and is used to make both production and services parts.
+Robotics appear throughout.
+Steel bought mill direct and used to make both production and services parts.
 The entire operation seems to remain true to the legacy of John Deere, the man himself – a New England Blacksmith with a “knack for solving problems.”